Codesai/website/_posts/2020-11-01-concerns-mechanism.md

 Retrospectives are blabla.
 Why not use them then?
 In this particular case we didn't want to use the retrospective because we wanted to protect the autonomy of the technical team to decide what caring work to work on.
 We decided that we needed this strong boundary because we detected a strong power imbalance between the product and tech teams.  <- nota Later this strong boundary was exported to other teams but this doesn't mean that it's necessary in every context.
 Depending on the culture dynamics the retrospective might be enough.
 ** Añadir aquí también que queríamos que el foco de esta reflexión fuesen las tareas de cuidado, y que estas estaban a cargo del equipo técnico

 So we adapted the concerns mechanism described by Xavi to our particular needs.
 First, we widen Xavi's definition of concern.
-Instead of focusing only on blabla code, we decided to generate concerns about any inefficiency or waste that the team (including us) observed in the whole software value stream from development to delivery. (<- nota: después en una conversación personal con [Ricardo Borillo](https://twitter.com/borillo?lang=en)  para una investigación que está desarrollando sobre cómo se usan los concerns in the wild, descubrí que ellos lo usan de la misma manera pero que en la charla Xavi no lo llegó a transmitir porque se centró excesivamente en las reviews de código).
+Instead of focusing only on blabla code, we decided to generate concerns about any inefficiency or waste that the team (including us) observed in the whole software value stream from development to delivery. (<- nota: después en una conversación personal con [Ricardo Borillo](https://twitter.com/borillo?lang=en)  para una investigación que está desarrollando sobre cómo se usan los concerns in the wild, descubrí que ellos los usan de la misma manera pero que en la charla Xavi no lo llegó a transmitir porque se centró excesivamente en las reviews de código).

-Our goal was to develop the team skills and improve the blabla developer experience by having an environment, practices, architecture and infrastructure which helped the members of the team to work better, learn and with less stress. (nota -> this is related with the Gabriel's idea of software habitability and Bolboaca idea of Usable software Design, which, we think, are both based on Deming's idea that a system has a huge influence on a person's performance: "A Bad System Will Beat a Good Person Every Time."
+Our goal was to develop the team skills and improve the blabla developer experience by having an environment, practices, architecture and infrastructure which helped the members of the team to work better, learn and with less stress. (nota -> this is related with Gabriel's idea of software habitability and Bolboaca’s idea of Usable software Design, which, we think, are both based on Deming's idea that a system has a huge influence on a person's performance: "A Bad System Will Beat a Good Person Every Time."
 W. Edwards Deming https://en.wikipedia.org/wiki/W._Edwards_Deming)

 Conversación con Mario en slack el objetivo de los concerns, tal y cómo los introdujimos, es sobre todo el aprendizaje (el consenso es más secundario aunque también se consigue), por eso es importante que estén los coaches del equipo.
 Cuando el equipo ya no necesite coaches, pueden usar el mecanismo de concerns de otra forma, y destinarlo más a buscar consenso y alineación.

-Since we were outnumbered by the team members (nota -> at the beginning only Fran and I worked with the team, later Antonio de la Torre and Manuel Tordesillas joined us but by that time the team had doubled in size, so we still were outnumbered), the concerns mechanism also provided us a tool for coaching a posteriori that complemented the mob and pairing sessions we had with the team.
+Since we were outnumbered by the team members (nota -> at the beginning only Fran Reyes and I worked with the team, later Antonio de la Torre and Manuel Tordesillas joined us but by that time the team had already doubled in size, so we still were outnumbered), the concerns mechanism also provided us a tool for coaching a posteriori that complemented the mob and pairing sessions we had with the team.

-Applying the concerns mechanism depends highly on the context of each team.
-Please, do not take this as “a recipe or the way" to apply the concerns mechanism.
-This is only how we adapted the concept to our context.
-You will need to understand it and adapt it to your own context.

 ### How does the process work at the moment?